EHB-MCT/assignment-2-CarysaPeeters/docs/README.md

 - Data visualisation
   The data that's been fetched in retrieveData.js is being used to create clear charts with [Chart.js](https://www.chartjs.org/docs/latest/getting-started/) in the dataVisualisation.js files, these charts are being rendered in dataVisualisation.html

+## Data collection

+  I gave [Chatgpt](https://chatgpt.com/share/677afc64-2d20-8010-943a-69394d8e004a) the meals I was eating and when I could I gave him additional information about the ingredients (ex. brand)
+  I then asked him to give me the nutrients that I needed from that meal When he gave me numbers with a comma, I made them into integers (ex.
+1,5 or higher -> 2, lower than 1,5 -> 1)

 ## Data attribution

 This project uses [Supabase](https://supabase.com/) to store and manage nutritional data entered through the application.
 Supabase provides a backend-as-a-service platform built on PostgreSQL, enabling fast and secure data management for web applications.